53v3n3d4/Zukan-Icon-Theme/README.md

 - `file-type-icons` is old project name
 - If rename `file-type-icons` to `v-file-type-icons`, and make the last folder in `Packages` directory, sublime icons will work
 - If rename `file-type-icons` to `z-file-type-icons`, and make the last folder in `Packages` directory, is not enough for svg icon to work.
 It was needed `zz-file-type-icons` to make svg icon work

+## Limitations
+- If you use a theme that has sublime-syntax and tmPreferences, this package may not work.
+Only icons not present on theme might show.

 ## File icon packages :alien: